attila-lendvai/maru/doc/compiler.md

 meta level that is assembling this environment can use the full Maru language (as brought to life by the Maru evaluator that is hosting the bootstrap process).

+The two compiler backends currently emit text files.
+Therefore, for now, a C toolchain is required for a full cycle of bootstrap even on x86.
+With the addition of an IA-32 assembler that directly outputs machine code this requirement can be eliminated; i.e. there's no inherent external dependency on the C infrastructure in the codebase.

 ## Compile-time phases: `expand` and `encode`